Skip to main content Skip to navigation

 Schedule

-Our meetings typically occur on the last Monday of every month from 2 to 3pm.
+Our meetings typically occur on the last Monday or Wednesday of every month from 2 to 3pm.
 This may be subject to change (especially when external speakers are being hosted), so please double-check the schedule below for up-to-date meeting dates/times!

 You can read up on past meetings, including notes and resources discussed, >> here! <<